damienbod/MicrosoftEntraIdTapOnboarding/README.md

 - [good] A member flow with TAP and FIDO2 auth
 - [good] A member flow with password using email/password auth
 - [good] A member flow with password setup and a phone auth
-- A guest flow with email code
 - [good] A guest flow with federated login
+- [good] A guest flow with Microsoft account
+- [good] A guest flow with email code
 - A guest flow with phone login (is this possible?)

 ### Open tasks